saitamasahil/skyscraper/docs/CONFIGINI.md

 #### unattend

-When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
-And it will also ask if you wish to skip existing game list entries.
-By enabling this option Skyscraper will _always_ overwrite an existing game list and _never_ skip existing entries, in other words: the game list will be newly created.
-This is flag useful for example when scripting Skyscraper to avoid the need for user input.
+Before a game list creation Skyscraper will check if it already exists and ask if you want to overwrite it, when neither the `unattend` nor the `unattendskip` option is set true.
+By setting this option or `unattendskip` to true Skyscraper will overwrite an existing game list without confirmation question.
+This is useful when scripting Skyscraper to avoid the need for user input.
+Additionally, if this option or `unattendskip` is set to true, the cache operations `purge:all` and `vacuum` will _not_ prompt you with a confirmation question.

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`, `[<SCRAPER>]`